nkp1111/portfolio/README.md

   - wrap header and about container with wrapper AppWrapper
   - add work component
   - add skill component
+  - add motionWrap component for animation
+  - cover main sections with motionWrap

 ## Built with